hedzr/logg/README.md

 #### Inheritance

 If `LattrsR` is set, the parent's attributes will be inherited to.
-For performance reason, it ism't enable by default.
+For performance reason, it isn't enabled by default.

 ```go
 logger := slog.New("parent-logger").Set("attr", "parent").SetLevel(slog.InfoLevel)